Laura L. Van Eerd

 University of Guelph

-- The results of evaluating at least a dozen different soil indicators will contribute to the development of a provincial recommendation of the most appropriate measure of soil health.
+- The results could lead to the development of a provincial recommendation of the most appropriate measure of soil health.

 - The validation and applicability of the Haney soil health test and the applicability of the Haney test to predict N and P fertilizer requirements may allow for cost effective tests; alternatively if results suggest that the test is not applicable in Ontario it will save growers money by avoiding investment in an ineffective test.

 Healthy soil is critical to crop productivity, resiliency and ultimately profitability of Ontario’s farmers.
 There is no recognized soil health test and there is much debate as to the “best” soil health indicator.
 Dr. Rick Haney at the USDA Agricultural Research Services has developed a new soil health test that is been evaluated for use in the USA.
 The Haney soil health test evaluates chemical and biological indicators and was developed in Texas under grassland conditions.
 Although Haney soil health test has been assessed elsewhere in the USA, the interpretation of the results is difficult due to the lack of direct comparisons of cropping systems.
 That is, you don’t know if the results are different because of crop management or because they sampled different fields to begin with.
 This test may be attractive to Ontario farmers as it is relatively cheap and commercially available.
 But the validity and applicability Haney soil health test to detect meaningful differences in soil health in Ontario within diverse cropping systems is not known.